sevenbit-vasim/bogo-discount/README.md

-# bogo-discount
+# Buy One Get One Free (BOGO) Discount
-Buy One Get One Free (BOGO) Discount
+Automatically applies a BOGO discount for every second item in the cart.